After returning from Morocco I made a list on the top things to do in Marrakech.

 Jemaa el-Fna market stalls

-Saleswoman at Jemaa el-Fna
+Saleswoman at Jemaa el-Fna market square

 Salesman at Jemaa el-Fna